-In this course, participants will learn what information is needed to answer their policy or research questions, how to design good survey instruments, how to pilot and refine a survey, and how to develop field protocols.
-Topics covered are:
+In this course, participants learn what information is needed to answer their policy or research questions, how to design good survey instruments, how to pilot and refine a survey, and how to develop field protocols.
+Topics covered include:

 - Developing a theory of change to map the causal pathway of a program

 - Using a theory of change to inform the selection of indicators

 - Creating accurate and precise measurements, particularly for hard-to-measure concepts or sensitive information

 - Designing an effective field survey plan

 - Strategies to mitigate measurement error